 Mr. Gardner served as President of the Jewish Family Service and Temple Beth Zion.
 He was a member of the Board of the American Jewish Committee and the New York Holocaust Memorial Commission.
 He earned honorary doctorates from D’Youville College in 2009 and SUNY in 2010.
 He received lifetime achievement awards from the NAACP, the Buffalo Urban League, the National Conference of Christians and Jews, SUNY-Buffalo Law School and the Buffalo and Erie County Historical Society (the Red Jacket Award).
 Mr. Gardner retired from practice in 2010.

-Of the many gifted lawyers who have practiced at Kavinoky Cook, our firm was most shaped by Edward Kavinoky and then Arnold Gardner.
-They both represented the highest standards of professionalism, intellect, client service and community involvement.
-They both achieved the highest level of recognition among their peers in the practice of law and within the larger community of Western New York and New York State.
+Of the many gifted lawyers who have practiced at Kavinoky Cook, our firm was most shaped by Edward Kavinoky and Arnold Gardner.
+By representing the highest standards of professionalism, intellect, client service and community involvement, they both achieved a unique level of recognition among their peers in the practice of law, while assuming significant leadership responsibilities in Buffalo and New York State.

 Today, Kavinoky Cook, LLP is a rapidly evolving place, adjusting to a changing business and legal environment.
 Our firm remains rooted, however, in a tradition of quality, intellect and community involvement.
 We handle matters that much larger firms handle, but we do it with a level of personal attention and partner involvement that is difficult for large firms to replicate.